ph37/led_matrix_pcb/README.md

 ## Future

-I plan to C drivers for Paspberry Pi Pico.
+I plan to release C drivers for Paspberry Pi Pico.
 Eventually I plan to migrate the IO the Pico's programmable IO.